Digital-Methods-HASS/au814638_law_petula/final_project/README.md

 # Dementia mortality rates in England and Wales
-My final project for Aarhus University's Digital Archives and Methods course explores dementia and Alzheimer's disease mortality rates in England and Wales.
+My final project for Aarhus University's Digital Archives and Methods course explores dementia and Alzheimer's mortality rates in England and Wales.

 ## Overview